David Morrison: Post military career

-In May 2015 Morrison retired from the army and in September 2015 was appointed chairman of the Diversity Council Australia, a not-for-profit workplace diversity advisor to business in Australia, and as a gender diversity adviser to Deloitte Partners.
+In May 2015 Morrison retired from the army and in September 2015 was appointed chairman of Diversity Council Australia, a not-for-profit workplace diversity advisor to business in Australia, and as a gender diversity adviser to Deloitte Partners.
 He is also a motivational speaker.

-As an advocate for gender diversity, Morrison campaigned against the use of gender-neutral terms such as 'guys'.
+As an advocate for gender diversity, Morrison campaigned against the use of gender-neutral terms such as "guys".
 In response, Foreign Minister Julie Bishop said the use of generic words such as 'guys' should not cause offence.

 Morrison participated in a "Walk a Mile in their Shoes" event demonstrating against family violence.
 In September 2016 Morrison equated the legacy of domestic violence victims with fallen servicemen and women, proposing an Anzac Day-like memorial for women who have been killed by their partners.
 The ABC Fact Check has determined that men, women and children can be both victims and perpetrators of domestic violence.
 Morrison says, "it's not about the statistics... we are all, as a society, the victim."

+He is also a public speaker.